Boeing to restart limited local work on jets as early as Monday

 It said these will include:

-- Employee wellness checks at the beginning of every shift
+- Employee wellness checks at the beginning of every shift.

-- Staggered shift start times to reduce the flow of employees arriving and departing work
+- Staggered shift start times to reduce the flow of employees arriving and departing work.

-- Visual controls such as floor markings and signage to create physical distance
+- Visual controls such as floor markings and signage to create physical distance.

-- Continued virtual meetings and employees working from home if they can
+- Continued virtual meetings and employees working from home if they can.

-- One person per row on site bus shuttles, and dining areas adjusted for physical distancing
+- One person per row on site bus shuttles, and dining areas adjusted for physical distancing.

-- Hand-washing stations in high-traffic areas and additional cleaning supplies available
+- Hand-washing stations in high-traffic areas and additional cleaning supplies available.

 In addition, employees will be required to wear masks or face coverings.